phdcsseiden/phdcsseiden.github.io/_pages/quotes.md

 The fog of war works both ways.
 The enemy is as much in the dark as you are.
 Be Bold!

+<b> Victor Hugo </b>

+When dictatorship is a fact, revolution becomes a right.